-Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) Only negligible Only negligible effects Only negligible effects Only negligible effects Only negligible effects effects expected. expected. expected. expected. expected.
-CP8: Soil organic carbon (SOC) CO2 Potentially material pool.
+Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) CP8: Soil organic carbon (SOC) CO 2 Potentially material pool.
 May increase due to decreased disturbance.
 Exclusion leads to underestimation.
 Material pool.
 Expected to increase due to decreased disturbance and more inputs from increased biomass stock.
 Exclusion can lead to underestimation.
 Potentially material pool.
 The direction and magnitude of change depends on the project context.
 Thinning may decrease SOC stocks due to disturbance and less inputs from woody debris.
 Fertilizer leads to transformation and decomposition of organic carbon by microbes.
 Material pool.
 The direction and magnitude of change depends on the project context.
 SOC stocks may increase due to decreased disturbance.
 SOC stocks may decrease due to a decrease in inputs from slash material.
 Exclusion leads to uncertainty.
 Material pool.
 The direction and magnitude of change depends on the project context.
 Thinning may decrease SOC stocks due to disturbance and less inputs from slash material.
 Decreased harvesting may increase SOC stocks due to decreased disturbance.
 Exclusion leads to uncertainty.
 Exclusion leads to uncertainty.
 CP9: Harvested wood products (HWP), includes carbon stocks in both, in-use and landfilled products CO 2 Material pool - time dependent.
 In the short term, the activity leads to lower harvest levels and reduces the amount of wood being transferred to the HWP pool that may therefore decrease.
 Exclusion leads to overestimation.
-Material pool - time dependent.
+In the medium term, harvest levels may potentially increase, Material pool - time dependent.
 In the short and medium term, the activity likely leads to lower harvest levels and reduces the amount of wood being transferred to the HWP pool that therefore decreases.
 Exclusion leads to overestimation.
 Material pool - time dependent.
 In the short term, the direction and magnitude of change depends on the project context.
 Exclusion leads to uncertainty.
-In the medium term, harvest levels may Material pool - time dependent.
+In the medium term, harvest levels may potentially increase, leading to an increase in the HWP pool.
+Material pool - time dependent.
 In the short and medium term, the activity likely leads to lower harvest levels and reduces the amount of wood being transferred to the HWP pool that therefore decreases.
-Exclusion leads to overestimation Material pool - time dependent.
+Exclusion leads to overestimation.
+Material pool - time dependent.
 In the short term, the activity leads to lower harvest levels and reduces the amount of wood being transferred to the HWP pool that therefore decreases.
 Exclusion leads to overestimation.
+In the medium term, harvest levels may increase or decrease.